August 20, 2025

 Oticon's Support Strengths

 Oticon does have its own advantages in the support department.
-Their 4-year warranty is longer than most competitors, including ReSound's 3-year coverage.
+Their 4-year warranty is longer than most competitors', including ReSound's 3-year coverage.
 This extra year of protection can provide valuable peace of mind, especially for premium models.

 Oticon also offers RemoteCare through their Companion app, allowing virtual appointments with your hearing care provider.
 While not as extensive as ReSound's remote capabilities, it still reduces the need for in-person visits.